aikesha/Robotics-II-Control-and-Modelling-Laboratory/README.md

 * Moving the robot from script (RViz + Gazebo + Cpp file) that moves the "end" to draw a rectangle and a circle.

 ## Laboratory 5
+* Modelling of a 3DOF RRR Manipultor in MatLab/Simulink
+* Joint Control of RRR Manipulator by using Peter Corke’s Robotics Toolbox in MatLab

 ## Laboratory 6
 ## Laboratory 7
 ## Laboratory 8